Red Sox vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez hopes to build on a nine-game hitting streak in this matchup.
-In his last 10 outings he is batting .500 with two home runs, five walks and seven RBI.
+- Arraez hopes to build on a 10-game hitting streak in this matchup.
+During his last 10 games he is hitting .524 with a double, two home runs, four walks and eight RBI.

 Arraez Recent Games